Best Online Nursing Programs in Georgia (2026)

 How does Nursing pay in Georgia compare to other states?

-Georgia offers competitive entry-level wages, though median salaries are currently 0.9% below the national trend.
+Georgia offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Georgia a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in Georgia?